Kerala Style Interior Design: - Core Elements and Inspiration

 -

-Install open shelves in kitchens or living areas to display spices, clay pots, or unique kitchenware.
-This style mirrors the functional beauty found in traditional Kerala homes.
+Install open shelves in the kitchen or living areas for displaying things like spices and clay pots.
+And it is a common sight in most traditional Kerala homes.
 Keep displays tidy and curated so the shelves feel considered, not cluttered.

 -